brandonsherette/redux-form-ext/README.md

 ### Available Components
 - CheckboxGroup
+  - Needs intialValues the have an array with the name of the checkbox group to be able to do array type actions.
+  - updateField passes in fieldName and values
   - Props
     - className (optional)
     - limit (optional)
     - name (required)
     - updateField (required)
       - Helps notify redux-form about the full collection of changes made as a group.
+      - Example
+        ```javascript
+        updateField={(fieldName, values) => { reduxFormChange('nameOfForm', fieldName, values) }}
+        ```
+      - reduxFormChange will then dispatch the redux change event
     - options (required)
       - ArrayOfObjects
         - name (required)